-- 9.1.1.
-The whistleblower should initially raise their concern to their line manager.
-They may do this orally or in writing. - 9.1.2.
-If the concern relates to the line manager or any person to whom they report (other than the Headteacher) the whistleblower should raise the issue with the Headteacher. - 9.1.3.
-If the concern relates to the Headteacher, the whistleblower should raise this with the Governor or employee named at the end of this policy.
+The whistleblower should initially raise their concern with their line manager.
+They may do this orally or in writing.
+The line manager should inform the Headteacher of the concern.

+If the concern relates to the line manager or any person to whom they report (other than the Headteacher) the whistleblower should raise the issue with the Headteacher.

+If the concern relates to the Headteacher, the whistleblower should raise this with the named governor.